 Noticeably absent from the hearing was Councilmember Jack Evans who introduced the legislation on December 2, 2011.
 Councilmember Evans is a member of the Judiciary Committee.
 The legislation has no co-sponsors.

 The record will remain open for submission of written statements on the legislation until February 23, 2011.
 Persons interested in submitting written statements should refer to the hearing notice for information about how to submit written statements.
-To retrieve an electronic copy of the hearing notice, click here.
-To watch a recorded video of the hearing, click here.
-[Update: On March 23, 2012, The Washington Post published an article about the legislation indicating, among other things, that Councilmembers Mendelson and Evans are not inclined to support moving the legislation forward.
+To view the hearing notice, click here.
+To view a video of the hearing, click here.
+[Update: On March 23, 2012, The Washington Post published an article about the legislation stating, among other things, that Councilmembers Mendelson and Evans are not inclined to support moving the legislation forward.
 To read the article, click here.]